 Just like the other products mentioned, this also uses two D cell batteries along with its propane gas fuel.
-It has an around 25 psi starting pressure with an 80 psi maximum pressure, inferior to that of other products.
-It comes with a garden house adapter, and one of its edge among the other models is that it can easily produce hot water right away.
+It has around 25 psi starting pressure with an 80 psi maximum pressure, inferior to that of other products.
+It comes with a garden house adapter, and one of its edges among the other models is that it can easily produce hot water right away.

 - Has a stand

 - With a big handle for ease of carrying

 - Comes with a garden hose, shower head, and hose

 - Flames easily get extinguished in windy areas

 - Does not have a drain plug for ease of draining and added winter protection